th317erd/article-demystifying-promises/README.md

 };
 ```

 Okay, whoa, hold on... what just happened?
 Yes, I skipped a few steps and snuck a few other implementation details in there.
-We needed the static `MyPromise.resolve` and `MyPromise.reject` in order to pull this off (and it was a standard feature anyhow).
+We needed the static `MyPromise.resolve` and `MyPromise.reject` methods in order to pull this off (and it was a standard feature anyhow).
 They are both simple enough.
 They just take any value given to them and return an immediately resolved or rejected promise with that value.
 We also added the helper function `isPromiseTypeObject` which simply helps us decide if any value given to it is a valid promise or not.
 The last helper we added is `callCallback` which just assists us with calling any callback function provided to it, and will also assist in resolving or rejecting any parent Promise.
 The last items were just cleanup.
 We added a private scope so our Promise implementation acts more like a standard implementation where we don't expose internals.
 So now this is working quite well, and we can chain our Promises:

 ```javascript
 function doSomeLongAsynchronousOperation(resultValue) {